Black Bear Information

 Living in Bear Country by NJ Division of Fish and Wildlife

-Yell, bang pots and pans, or use an airhorn to scare the bear away.
+If the bear continues to approach you, yell, bang pots and pans, or use an airhorn to scare the bear away.
 Note that the bear may utter a series of huffs, snap (pop) its jaws, and swat the ground.
 These are all warning signs that you are too close.
 Slowly back away.

 If the bear will not leave, move to your car or a building, if available.